zavla/Upload/README.md

 ~~~
 #### To compile binaries run at upload root directory:
 ~~~
-make all
 or build.bat
-or go build ./cmd/...
+or build.sh
 ~~~
 This will run 'go build' for every /cmd/... with commit id compiled in.

 #### Usage:
-you may send using specialized uploader (which supports continue of upload) :
+you may upload files using specialized uploader (which supports continue of upload) :
 ~~~
 uploader.exe -username zahar -file .\testdata\testbackups\sendfile.rar  -passwordfile .\logins.json -cacert ./mkcertCA.pem -service https://127.0.0.1:64000/upload
 ~~~